Tofunmi-I/Tofunmi-I/README.md

 ## Introduction
--Hi, I'm Tofunmi, a beginner in data analytics and a passionate fashion content writer.
+Hello, I'm Tofunmi, a beginner in data analytics and a passionate fashion content writer.
 My journey on GitHub is two-fold: I'm here to learn and collaborate on data analytics projects while also showcasing my writing skills in the realm of fashion and style.

 ## Data Analytics Interests
 - Learning Data Analytics: I'm currently in the early stages of my data analytics journey and eager to explore this exciting field.